 What if we taught our children that they can feel the fear and do it anyway?

-Don't miss the new mini-course Helping Your Child with Anxiety, which gives you two audios and three printables that guide you through the steps to teach your child (and yourself!) how to manage anxiety.
+Don't miss the new mini-course Helping Your Child with Anxiety, which gives you two audios, three printables and lots of solutions that guide you through the steps to teach your child (and yourself!) how to manage anxiety.